babylonhealth/ios-playbook/Cookbook/Technical-Documents/LabelsInPRs.md

 # How to label a Pull Request

 We use labels in our Pull Requests to be able to categorize and prioritize our work.
-Some specific labels are also used to trigger our CI jobs.
+Some are also used to trigger our CI jobs.

 ## 1. The labels